bennypowers/bennypowers.dev/posts/2024-09-18-your-design-system-is-not-a-solution.md

 Companies adopt design systems because they want:

 - a "single source of truth"
-- consistent visual design across large teams
+- consistent visual style across large teams
 - consistent standards of accessibility
-- ux/ui recommendations by specialists
+- ux/ui recommendations lovingly crafted by specialists

 All of these are fancy ways of saying they want to establish and enforce rules and guidelines for producing user interfaces.
 Design systems help solve